zwilsoncc/docs/pages/docs/examples/json-api.md

 That's great, isn't it?
 But we're not quite there yet!
 The next step is to take advantage of **async** and **await** by loading real data once the request comes in (then we'll send it back as the response).

-As example, we're going to retrieve the list of public members inside our [GitHub organization](https://github.com/zeit) using their [API](https://developer.github.com/v3/orgs/members/).
+As an example, we're going to retrieve the list of public members inside our [GitHub organization](https://github.com/zeit) using their [API](https://developer.github.com/v3/orgs/members/).

 In order to get there, the first thing we need to do is install [node-fetch](https://github.com/bitinn/node-fetch), a package that allows us to easily load data from an API endpoint and now that we already have a `package.json` in place, this only requires a command: